Maintaining the best humidity for weed will allow your marijuana plants to reach their fullest potential.

 Having the humidity level of your grow room too low requires that the plant take more water up from it’s roots, which impacts the amount of nutrients it brings in.
 Marijuana plants in too dry grow room conditions won’t grow as robustly as plants within the proper humidity range for growing weed.
 Here are a few ways to increase humidity in your grow room:

 - Using a humidifier to increase humidity levels in the grow room is the easiest approach.
 Small drugstore humidifiers require frequent tank fillups, so look for a larger water tank size to avoid constant maintenance.
-Hooking your humidifier up to a hygrometer control switch can automate the process of controlling the humidity levels for your weed grow room.
+Hooking up your humidifier to a humidity control switch can automate the process of controlling the humidity levels for your weed grow room.

 - Using a swamp cooler can also increase moisture levels in grow room conditions that have high temperatures but low humidity.
 Here’s a tutorial on how to make a swamp cooler from a guy who brought one to Burning Man.
 It’s helpful to make your own swamp cooler, but those swamp cooler plans use a solar panel for electricity which won’t work so well for indoor grow rooms so you’ll need to make some slight modifications.